successar/AttentionExplanation/README.md

 This is code for the project : https://arxiv.org/abs/1902.10186 .
 We will be updating it in coming weeks to include instructions on how to download and process the data and run the experiments.

 This project requires compiling `pytorch` from source master branch or use `pytorch-nightly`.
 We use features that are not in stable release.
+It also requires installation of torchtext version 0.4.0

 Update
 ------